 The examination under the Selph Order, a copy of which is attached hereto as Exhibit “1,” took place on June 9-10, 2011, at CMI headquarters in Owensboro, Kentucky.
 Dr. Myler, who was also defendant Selph’s expert, participated in the examination.

-The materials specified in the Selph Order were made available during the examination, except for that portion of the software revision histories for software revisions 8100.13 and earlier revisions, which was not available since CMI has no remaining engineering notes pertaining to those earlier revisions.
+The materials specified in the Selph Order were made available during the examination, except for that portion of the software revision histories for software revisions 8100.13 and earlier revisions, which was not available since CMI has no remaining engineering notes about those earlier revisions.

-CMI made that disclosure just days before Orlando DUI Attorney Stuart Hyman and his expert witness, Professor Myler were scheduled to arrive in Owensboro, Kentucky, to view the source code.
+CMI made that disclosure just days before Orlando DUI Attorney Stuart Hyman and his expert witness, Professor Myler was scheduled to arrive in Owensboro, Kentucky, to view the source code.

 What happened to the software revisions for 8100.13 and earlier?
 That means that the Florida version of the software approved by FDLE was not preserved (meaning inadvertantly lose or intentionally destroyed).

 In fact, it means that for every attorney in every state using the Intoxilyzer 8000 that the software for the only machine placed on the DOT “conforming products” list was destroyed.
 CMI claims in these documents that it performed a diligent search of the “remaining” engineering notes.